 Every addiction can be traced to dopamine.
-And every addiction is accompanied by the same symptoms: self-deceptions, denials, and an overpowering dopamine-induced ignorance that make it possible to overlook the obvious, rationalize the irrational, and deny the undeniable.
+And every addiction is accompanied by the same symptoms: self-deceptions, denials, and an overpowering dopamine-induced ignorance that makes it possible to overlook the obvious, rationalize the irrational, and deny the undeniable.

 Dopamine-induced ignorance explains why so many common and dangerous addictive behaviors are considered normal, acceptable, and even admirable.
 Dopamine-induced ignorance also explains why miracles are ignored, demeaned, and dismissed.

 All man-made problems can be traced to primitive ancestors who perverted the dopamine-induced survival-friendly behaviors (that we share with chimpanzees) into addictions to food, sex, safety, power, acceptance, approval, attention, esteem, and status.
-To complicate matters, our more recent predecessors added money, gambling, religion, drug, and other addictions to the mix.
+To complicate matters, our more recent predecessors added money, gambling, belief systems, drug, and other addictions to the mix.

 On a material plane, the costs of dopamine-induced ignorance include, as Einstein put it, prematurely ending up “as good as dead” and never understanding what Einstein was talking about or fathoming why being “as good as dead” is a penalty no Human being should be willing to pay.

 On a spiritual plane, the costs include the inability to pause to wonder, stand rapt in awe, and experience the mysterious.